vnijs/radiant/inst/quant/tools/help/correlation.md

 ![Plot](figures_quant/correlation_plot.png)

 The font-size used in the plot is proportional to the size and significance of the correlation between two variables.

+### Method

+Select the method to use to calculate correlations.
+The most common method is `Pearson`.
+See <a href="https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient" target = "_blank">Wikipedia</a> for details.

+### Correlation cutoff

+To show only correlations above a certain value choose a non-zero value in the numeric input between 0 and 1 (e.g., 0.15).

+### Covariance matrix

+Although we generally prefer to see the correlation matrix, you can also see the covariance matrix by checking the `Show covariance matrix` box.

+### Pause estimation

+For larger datasets it can useful to click `Pause estimation` before selecting variables, entering filters, correlation cutoffs, etc. When you are ready to generate the correlation matrix or correlation plot make sure that `Pause estimation` is not checked.
+When `Pause estimation` is not checked, any changes to the inputs will automatically result in a new matrix and/or plot.

+### Khan on correlation

+<iframe width="640" height="375" src="https://www.youtube.com/embed/-Y-M9aD_ccQ" frameborder="0" allowfullscreen></iframe>